HatfulBob/Sims2HTMLExporter/README.md

 ## Todo
 There's a lot of information still missing that can be parsed.
 Some more ambitious ideas, such as family tree visualisation, may be considered.
 - Lot information (pages for lots, perhaps Sim pages saying where they live exactly)
-- Filtering options on homepage
+- Filtering options on homepage (probably put it all in a Datatables table)
+- More images (such as aspiration icons or skill bars)
 - Personality information
 - Skills information
 - Interests information